k-mazats/MazatsKevin_7_31032021/README.md

 # MazatsKevin_7_31032021

 MazatsKevin_7_31032021 is my take on the seventh project from OpenClassroom Frontend Dev training.
-It focuses on algorithms, and the end goal is build a recipes website with fetched content and to implement two solutions for content filtering.
+It focuses on algorithms, and the end goal is to build a recipes website with fetched content and to implement two solutions for content filtering.

 ## Usage